bbmokhtari/django-translations/docs/guide/context.rst

    Translations deleted!

-To delete the translations of the defined scope for a list of instances:
+To delete the translations of the defined purview for a list of instances:

 .. testcode:: guide_delete_2